UWFlow/rmc/README.md

 ### MongoDB error on Linux

-If you are getting a connection refused error when trying to run `make local` and are on Linux, this is most likely due to MongoDB taking too long to start the first time it's run.
+If you are getting a connection refused error when trying to run `make local` and are on Linux, it is most likely due to MongoDB taking too long to start the first time it's run.
 To fix this, run `mongod --config config/mongodb_local.conf` and let it warm up for about 30 seconds to 1 minute.
-Then kill the process, and run `make local` again.
+Then end the process, and run `make local` again.
 It should work now.